 Two of the most famous programming language of that time PL/I and FORTRAN which is procedural imperative language (a language which mainly deals with calculations, scientific numeric, business problems or system programming) has been left behind by C programming.

-What is C programming language?
+What is the C programming language?

-Now assembly languages are run or executed on the machine itself where it has been written with single click of a button.
+Now assembly languages are run or executed on the machine itself where it has been written with a single click of a button.

 While executing object-oriented codes the number of classes their instances and many other things results in the delay of output, but since, in C programming language there is no concept of OOPs the output here comes almost instantly making C language one of the fastest executing code out there.

-This much speed of execution gives C upper hand in many other ways and where it can be directly be used, we will see to it later in this article.
+This much speed of execution gives C the upper hand in many other ways and where it can be directly be used, we will see to it later in this article.

-Where do we use C programming language?
+Where do we use the C programming language?

-Apart from the device drivers many hardware machines such as washing machines, air conditioners, micro oven works on C programming language.
+Apart from the device drivers many hardware machines such as washing machines, air conditioners, the micro oven works on C programming language.
 And here’s the reason why.

-As c executes very quickly giving output then and there itself almost in no time with limited amount of memory.
+As c executes very quickly giving output then and there itself almost in no time with a limited amount of memory.

 As described earlier C executes very quickly, it is also widely used for game development where input and output should not be delayed even within a fraction of seconds.

-Why should we learn C programming language?
+Why should we learn the C programming language?